Virgin Mobile: Virgin Mobile Australia

 Virgin Mobile Australia (VMA) was a telecommunications company based in Sydney, Australia.
-They sold through over 73 retail outlets, including flagship stores in Perth, Sydney, Adelaide, Canberra, Melbourne and Brisbane, as well as via telesales and online.
+They sold through over 73 retail outlets, including flagship stores in Perth, Sydney, Adelaide, Canberra, Melbourne and Brisbane, as well as via telesales and an online store.
 Virgin Mobile Australia operated on the Optus network.

 On 30 May 2018, Optus announced that they would be phasing out the Virgin Mobile brand and would transfer Australian Virgin Mobile customers over to Optus.
 They said the phase out would take them roughly two years.
-On 15 June 2018, Virgin stopped selling all prepaid and postpaid plans to customers.
+On 15 June 2018, Virgin stopped selling all prepaid and postpaid mobile plans to customers.
 In June 2020 Virgin Mobile announced that they were temporarily extending the closure of Virgin Mobile Australia to 30 September 2020 due to the COVID-19 pandemic to help customers stay connected.

 Virgin Mobile France

 Virgin Mobile France was a mobile virtual network operator in France that began as a subsidiary of Virgin Group.

 Launched in France on 3 April 2006, Virgin Mobile was the fifth mobile operator on the French market and the first MVNO by number of subscribers, with over 2 million customers.
 Chaired by Geoffroy Roux de Bézieux, Virgin Mobile was commercialized by OMEA TELECOM, a joint venture between Virgin Group and Carphone Warehouse before it was bought in 2015 by the French communication group SFR.